DIY and Crafts

 Materials Required:

-Clear bottle, water, glitter, star confetti, glue.
+Clear bottle, water, glitter, star confetti, and glue.

 Procedure: